RunDevelopment/RunDevelopment.github.io/posts/tbd-rounding.md

 2. `round` compiles to a function call to `roundf`.
 3. `as u8` does a surprising amount of work.
 It first clamps the float to the range 0-255, then converts it to an integer by truncation.
 So `f as u8` essentially does `f.clamp(0.0, 255.0).trunc() as u8`.

-We can easily remove the division by defining a compile-time constant for `255.0 / 31.0`, so let's move on to more interesting optimizations.
+We can easily remove the division by multiplying with `(255.0 / 31.0)` instead.
+Using parentheses allows the compiler to compute the resulting constant at compile time.

 Next: the call to `round`.
 Mathematically speaking, rounding is defined as: